MathieuLoutre/grunt-aws-s3/README.md

 The AWS sessionToken.
 You can load it via JSON as shown in the example or use the `AWS_SESSION_TOKEN` environment variable.

+#### options.useMFA
+Type: `Boolean`
+Default: `false`

+If set to `true`, it will use temporary credentials which are valid for 12 hours.
+When the credentials needs to be refreshed, it will prompt you for your MFA code (A linked mfa device on your AWS account is required for this to work)
+The mfa credentials are cached in `.mfa_*` files, so make sure to add this to your `.gitignore` For more information go [here](http://docs.aws.amazon.com/IAM/latest/UserGuide/id_credentials_mfa.html)

 #### options.bucket (required)
 Type: `String`